hyva-themes/magento2-hyva-checkout-payone/README.md

 # magento2-hyva-checkout-payone
-Payone Payment method for Hyvä Checkout
+Payone Payment method for the Hyvä React Checkout

 ## Prerequisites

 1. A working Magento site with **[Payone](https://github.com/PAYONE-GmbH/magento-2)** module installed and setup.
-2. **[Hyvä Checkout](https://github.com/hyva-themes/magento2-hyva-checkout)** is installed and setup.
+2. **[Hyvä Checkout](https://github.com/hyva-themes/magento2-react-checkout)** is installed and setup.

 ## How to use it with Hyvä Checkout?
 Below you will find the steps to integrate payone methods.